 When Should You Seek Help From the Professionals?

-If you are noticing mosquitoes in your HDB neighbourhood or business establishments, it’s highly advisable to ask pest management companies, especially those that specialise in mosquito control services, to take a look at the situation to ensure that any issue is dealt with properly and immediately.
+If you are noticing mosquitoes in your HDB neighborhood or business establishments, it’s highly advisable to ask pest management companies, especially those that specialize in mosquito control services, to take a look at the situation to ensure that any issue is dealt with properly and immediately.
 These professionals will help you and your community to ensure that your surroundings are clean to prevent mozzies to live and breed in.
 For now, you can take the following tips to help you fight against dengue-carrier pests:

 - Spray insecticide in dark, watery corners of your home